milk3e/Media-Grabber-Extension/README.md

 1. From the files above, click the green 'Code' button, and download as zip.
 Extract the media-grabber folder found in the Media-Grabber-Extension-main folder.
 2. Go to ```chrome://extensions/``` in your address bar, and enable the Developer Mode switch in the top right.
 3. Click 'Load unpacked' and go in the media-grabber folder, then click Open.
-- *It's important you keep the media-grabber folder in a place to keep, as Google Chrome / Chromium directly uses that folder.*
+- *It's important you keep the media-grabber folder in a place to keep, as the browser directly uses that folder.*

 **How to Install for Firefox (LibreWolf, etc)**
 - *Since this is a raw, unpackaged extension, it requires a setting to be changed to allow it.
-If you are not using Firefox Nightly/Dev or a fork, you may not have this setting available, however this has not been proven to be true and may work anyway.*
+Some versions of Firefox may not have this setting available.*
 1. From the files above, click the green 'Code' button, and download as zip.
 Extract the media-grabber folder found in the Media-Grabber-Extension-main folder.
 2. Compress the files in media-grabber into a .zip (not the folder itself, just its contents).
 3. Go to ```about:config``` in your address bar, then search for ```xpinstall.signatures.required``` and set it to false.